tinker-michaelj/hedera-services/hedera-node/test-clients/README.md

 Examining the differences between these implementations as we move from black box testing to increasingly white box testing provides valuable insights into the key architectural elements of a Hedera network.
-Let’s take a closer look.
+Let's take a closer look.

 ### `RemoteNetwork`

 A `HapiSpec` executing against a `RemoteNetwork` behaves like any other client of that network.
-It sends transactions and queries to the network’s gRPC services and receives responses as protobuf messages.
+It sends transactions and queries to the network's gRPC services and receives responses as protobuf messages.
 While the `RemoteNetwork` provides the most realistic testing environment for a spec, it is also the most limited in terms of what the test can observe and manipulate.
 Network latency also makes it the slowest way to execute a spec.